pigpigyyy/Yuescript/README.md

 So Yuescript is a new code base for pushing the language to go forward and being a playground to try introducing new language syntax or programing paradigms to make Moonscript language more expressive and productive.

+Yue (月) is the name of Moon in Chinese and it's pronounced as [jyɛ].

 ## Features